Essential notes for runners

 Entry is through FR Systems only and there are no entries on the day.
 The entry limit will be stated in FAQs.
 The Organisers reserve the right to declare entry closed at any time after the maximum numbers have been reached.

 Safety and Health Much of the course is on public highway and you should be aware of the usual hazards such as traffic, public works and poor road surfaces.
-For safety reasons under the UK Athletics directive, the wearing of earphones is banned and entrants not complying with this directive may be disqualified.
+For safety reasons under the UK Athletics directive, the wearing of earphones is banned and entrants not complying with this directive may be disqualified, bone conductor earphones are allowed.
 Drinks stations for water only are provided at regular intervals (see map).
 Toilets are also provided at regular intervals (see map).
 There will also be sponge stations.
 The course is not suitable for self-propelled wheelchairs.
 Runners pushing wheelchairs may be permitted to enter at the Race Director’s discretion – please enquire before race day.
+Pushchairs and buggies are not permitted.
+If you choose to wear fancy dress, the outfit must not impede you or other runners and ensure you do not overheat.

 Medical and training advice Medical back-up will be available throughout the course and a Doctor will be in attendance at the finish.
 Ensuring that you are fit and medically cleared to run are matters for you; if you have not trained or have a heavy cold or other febrile illness, you should not run.
 Do not expect to achieve what you have not trained for.
 If you doubt your ability to finish, do not start.
 Make certain that you have appropriate and adequate insurance.
 In addition to the medical back-up, Courtesy Cars patrol the course throughout the period of the Race to help any runner unable to complete the course and take them back to the finish area; these cars have phone links with the Race HQ.
 A massage service will be available at the finish area.
 Please refer to the FAQs on our website for any later medical or training advice.